jacoblapworth/akahu-sdk-swift/docs/example.md

 ### Modules
 `xui-icon` exports two modules:
- - `XUIIcon` - The main icon component
+ - `XUIIcon` - The main icon component which makes the whole icon suite available
+ - `XUICustomIcon` - Icon component which allows individual icons to be imported.
  - `XUIIcons` - Object containing names for all of the icons provided.

 ### Usage